statsig-io/docs/docs/feature-gates/test-gate.md

 ## Test a feature gate

-To validate that your feature gate is working as expected with the rules you have created,
+There are three ways to test your feature gate and to validate that it's working as expected with the rules you have created:
+1. Using the built-in **Test Gate** tool in the Statsig console
+2. Using the prototype Javascript **Test App** available in the Statsig console
+3. Using the **Diagnostics** tab in the Statsig console

+### 1. Using Test Gate
+To validate that your feature gate using the built-in Test Gate tool,
 - Log into the Statsig console at https://console.statsig.com
 - On the left-hand navigation panel, select **Feature Gates**
 - Select the feature gate that you want to validate